thu-ml/tianshou/README.md

 ShihongSong: data/Replay; then adv_estimate.dqn after YongRen's DQN

+HaoshengZou: collaborate mainly on Policy and losses; interfaces and architecture

 Note: install openai/gym first to run the Atari environment; note that interfaces between modules may not be finalized; the management of placeholders and `feed_dict` may have to be done manually for the time being;

 Without preprocessing and other tricks, this example will not train to any meaningful results.
 Codes should past two tests: individual module test and run through this example code.